ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 In particular, our modeling strategy will **not** explicitly use incidence or remission data for vitamin A deficiency, but only *prevalence* (which is the same as the exposure data for the VAD risk factor).
+The rationale for this approach is twofold:

+1. We want to guarantee that the simulated baseline prevalence of vitamin A deficiency matches the prevalence data from GBD, which is likely more trustworthy than incidence and remission data.

+2. Relative risks from the literature about the effects of vitamin A supplementation or fortification on vitamin A status are best interpreted as risk ratios for prevalence of vitamin A deficiency.
+The exposure model provides a way to directly model these effect sizes in a way that preserves this interpretation.

 .. todo::

+  Verify that effect sizes on VAD should actually be interpreted as described above, and that the prevalence-only model is a good way to accurately represent these numbers.

-	Explain why this is a reasonable strategy, citing incidence, remission, and prevalence data, as well as expert opinions about VAD.
+  Explain why the prevalence-only model is a reasonable strategy, citing incidence, remission, and prevalence data, as well as expert opinions about VAD.
+(Perhaps this explanation should come later, e.g. in the Assumptions and Limitations section.)

 Following is a more detailed description of how the exposure model for VAD should work.